TAWNYA BENAVIDES BHATTACHARYA, Founder & CEO

 She dual-majored at Syracuse University in Television and English Textual Studies.
 After a stint with the AmeriCorps Program teaching English at a failing Bronx middle school she won a scholarship through Script Magazine to attend Vancouver Film School’s one-year writing intensive, and currently works at HBO as support to all their programming.

 Since moving to LA in 2012 and taking classes with Script Anatomy, she has placed in several writing competitions—2nd round of the Disney Writing Program 2013, semifinalist of PAGE 2015, winner of Scriptapalooza 2015 and several others.
-Most recently, she won Gold at the 2017 Beverly Hills Screenplay Contest for her Stranger Things/Supernatural crossover spec.
+Most recently, she won Gold at the 2017 Beverly Hills Screenplay Contest.

 She is repped by Brandy Rivers at Industry Entertainment.

 LORELEI IGNAS (Creative)

 Raised in Philly, Lorelei was a feminist from an early age, which did wonders for her social life as a teen.
 She graduated from NYU’s Tisch School of the Arts, produced a number of off-off Broadway plays and then moved to LA to take the UCLA Professional Program for Television Writing.
 She also took classes at Script Anatomy.